 Here are 10 tools for getting organized and balancing caregiving with self-care.

-Gather important documents and keep them in a file box or safe.
+Help the person you care for gather important documents and keep them in a box or safe.
 It’ll save time and stress later.

 - contact information for family and friends